Student Support Staff

 Inclusive learning environment

-The center-based classrooms in our inclusive learning community foster high levels of learning in order to support our work of helping students in reaching their full potential.
+The strategies classrooms in our inclusive learning community, foster high levels of learning in order to support our work of helping students in reaching their full potential.
 We build communication, functional, social, emotional, and behavioral skills in addition to the core academics, differentiated for individual students.

 Resource educators teach students who have been identified through the child study process and meet state criteria for one or more of the following categories:

 The Resource teachers are also consultants to both classroom teachers and parents.
 They are members of the Child Study team working with the District 196 staff evaluation team on initial evaluations.
 They work with students in small groups or in the general education classroom through a co-teaching model to provided systematic, direct instruction of academic or social thinking skills.

 School psychologists work with a team of people to help students succeed academically, socially, and emotionally.
 School psychologists are trained in both education and mental health to know how to identify and lower barriers to learning.